 Because I am so connected to the moon, doing moon rituals is a magic way of self care for me.
 It is a moment where I reflect, dream, manifest and let go and helps me to feel truly connected with myself.
 Ever since I’ve been aware of the moon phases, I have been able to anticipate on my emotional state and undertake the needed self care actions to be well-prepared for what is coming.
 Therefore, I highly recommend you to give this magical self care method a try!

 My former therapist prescribed Chinese herbs which I had to take daily to balance my mental and physical health.
 They did great wonders for me!
 Within a week after taking them, I felt much more stabilized and able to react more calm towards specific situations.
-It was a great way to reset my body!
-I can highly recommend you to make an appointment with someone who is specialized in Chinese herbology.
+It is a great way to reset your body!
+I highly recommend you to make an appointment with someone who is specialized in Chinese herbology.
 Traditional Chinese Medicine (TCM) is famous for preventing illness rather than curing it, which is a truly amazing and unique way to look at health and well-being.
-It's much better to prevent getting ill, right?
+It’s much better to prevent getting ill, right?

 When you first look at everything that you eat throughout a week, you realize how much bad stuff you actually put in your body.
 At least that was how I felt when I started to become more aware of my nutrition.
 Therefore, I tried to cook more healthy and eat and drink less sugars.
 It caused me to feel more energized, which again helped me to put this energy into being more grounded and balanced.
 I highly recommend you to write down for a week what food and drinks you consume and then see what isn’t actually that good for your physical health.

 If you are somewhat like me, you are not a big fan of sports.
 It is too intense for me and I prefer calm activities.
 Thankfully, there are calm ways to exercise and be active too!
 For example, I tried Yoga, which helped me to get balanced both mentally and physically.
 Also, because we got a dog, I began to take long walks through nature every day.
 At least 3 times a day I get away from behind my desk to recharge in nature, and it is so healing for my soul and good for my physical health.
-I can highly recommend you to get active, even if it is a calm activity!
-It will definitely be beneficial for your body.
+I highly recommend you to get active, even if it is a calm activity!
+It is definitely beneficial for your body.